PontusC/bash-linux-doe24/exercises-bash/exercises-4.md

 Run `grep -v daemon group`.

 ### 4. Display localhost information from the `/etc/hosts` file, display the line number(s) matching the search string and count the number of occurrences of the string.
-Run `grep -n localhost hosts` to display localhost information with line numbers.
+Run `grep -n localhost /etc/hosts` to display localhost information with line numbers.
-Run `grep -o localhost hosts | wc -w` to count occurences of `localhost`.
+Run `grep -o localhost /etc/hosts | wc -w` to count occurences of `localhost`.

 ### 5. Display a list of `/usr/share/doc` subdirectories containing information about shells.
 Run `find /usr/share/doc -name "*shell*" -type d`

 ### 6. How many README files do these subdirectories contain?
 Don't count anything in the form of `README.a_string`.
 Run `find /usr/share/doc -name "*shell*" -type d -execdir find "{}" "-name" "README" ";" | wc -w`.
 Finds all directories containing the string `shell` and for every matched directory runs the second find for any file called `README`.
 Finds 1 file.

 ### 7. Make a list of files in your home directory that were changed less than 10 hours ago, using grep, but leave out directories.